MicrosoftDocs/win32/desktop-src/Controls/tvn-keydown.md

 ---
 title: TVN\_KEYDOWN notification code
-description: Notifies a tree-view control's parent window that the user pressed a key and the tree-view control has the input focus.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'da0d2b62-2295-4dce-9b37-a250f3be087f'
+description: Notifies a tree-view controls parent window that the user pressed a key and the tree-view control has the input focus.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: da0d2b62-2295-4dce-9b37-a250f3be087f
+keywords:
-keywords: ["TVN_KEYDOWN notification code Windows Controls"]
+- TVN_KEYDOWN notification code Windows Controls
 topic_type:
 - apiref
 api_name: